pyexcel/pyexcel/README.rst

 All great work have done by odf, ezodf(2), xlrd, xlwt, tabulate and other individual developers.
 This library unites only the data access code.

-Extension management code was copied from `flask <https://github.com/mitsuhiko/flask>`_.
+Extension management code was reused from `flask <https://github.com/mitsuhiko/flask>`_.